biicode/docs/biicode/configuration_files/policies.rst

 	# ones are checked first

 	default:
-	# First rule is accept with priority 1 all your published blocks (master branches)
+	# First rule: accept with priority 1 all your published blocks
 	# for all tags.
-	- block: block.user == "YOUR_USER_NAME" and branch == "YOUR_USER_NAME/master"
+	- block: block.user == "YOUR_USER_NAME"
 	  version: tag>=DEV
 	  priority: 1
-	# Then, accept with priority 1 all 'master' branches of the original
+	# Then, accept with priority 1 all STABLE VERSIONS of another
-	# creator of the block, with category STABLE
+	# user, with category STABLE
-	- block: branch.name == "master" and branch.user == block.user
+	- block: block.user == "ANOTHER_USER"
 	  version: tag==STABLE
 	  priority: 1

 	# Examples:
-	# Lets say that you (maya) introduce a dependency to some cell in willy/block(willy/master)
+	# Lets say that you (maya) introduce a dependency to some cell in willy/block
 	# and you want to become a Beta tester of such block, you should write a new rule:
-	#- block: block == "willy/block" and branch == "willy/master"
+	#- block: block == "willy/block"
 	#  version: tag>=BETA
 	#  priority: 1
-	# If you (maya) make a contribution to willy/block and publish it as a branch, you might
-	# want to depend on it, for any tag, and prioritizing your branch:
-	#- block: block == "willy/block" and branch == "maya/mybranch"
-	#  version: tag>=DEV
-	#  priority: 0  # This will give higher priority in the find process wrt to
-	#               # willy/block(willy/master) STABLE versions

 **Notes**: